 What methodology was used to perform the calculations?

 To determine potential winter disturbances, the initial task is to establish a definition of winter and its duration.
 The analysis has been carried out using the Copernicus Climate Change Service (C5S) ERA3 reanalysis database, which provides hourly data from 1940 to the present, with a spatial resolution of 0,25⁰ for both latitude and longitude.
-The subsequent calculations have been carried out for each specific point:
+The following calculations have been performed for each specific point:

-The average daily temperature has been determined for the period between December 1st and February 28th for the Peninsula and the Balearic Islands, or between December 15th and March 15th for the Canary Islands, covering the years 1991 to 2020.
-To avoid including non-winter periods that had minimum temperatures characteristic of that season but that deviated significantly from typical winter conditions (including low maximum temperatures), the average temperature was used instead of the minimum temperature.
+The average daily temperature has been determined for the period from , covering the years 1991 to 2020.
+To avoid including periods outside winter that present minimum temperatures characteristic of that season but deviate significantly from typical winter conditions (including low maximum temperatures), the average temperature has been used instead of the minimum temperature.

 Thus, Periods, often indicative of spring, which could be misleading and unnecessarily lengthen the winter season, have been effectively excluded.
 A threshold based on the 70th percentile of the distribution of daily mean temperatures was then established, allowing outlier days with significantly high positive anomalies to be removed.
 The threshold values at each location are illustrated in the image below.